ruby-amqp/rubybunny.info/articles/queues.md

 delivery_info.delivery_tag
 ```

-#### Blocking or Non-Blocking Behavior
+#### Asynchronous Consumers Don't Run on the Caller Thread

-The subscribe method will not block the calling thread by default.
+The subscribe method will not use the caller thread.
 If invoked
 from the main thread, it will not keep that thread running.
 That's a
 responsibility of application developer.
 It usually can be worked around
 with something like